Speech Pathologist (SLP)

 Job Summary

-Provide evaluation and treatment to pediatric patients with speech, language, cognitive-communicative, voice and swallowing disorders.
+Provide evaluation and treatment to patients of all ages with speech, language, cognitive-communicative, voice and swallowing disorders.
 Practice in collaboration with other members of interdisciplinary team.
 Educate patients, families and others.
 Direct and supervise support personnel.
 Manage technical, environmental, and financial resources effectively and efficiently.

 Qualifications